nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Set an alert window

 1. Add a task that starts or ends within 24 hours
-   1. Prerequisites: It is the first start-up of Clock-Work with no changes `alert` command calls.
+   1. Prerequisites: It is the first start-up of Clock-Work with no `alert` command calls.
 OR <br>
     User has already called `alert 24`.
    1. Test case: `add n/Test D/2023-04-08 0900` assuming that is it currently `2023-04-07 1000` <br>
     Expected: Task added to the task list.
 Details of added task shown in status message. <br>